Dara-Ekanth/Daily_Task_Management/README.md

+### Daily Task Management
-### The main motive of this prroject is to keep track of the daily activities.
+* A web Application to keep tract of daily tasks.
-## Work under Progress.
+* Implemented using Django web framework.